What is the Ross Mathematics Program?

 The Ross Mathematics Program usually fills up several floors of the dormitory.
-Other camps are held on campus.
+Other summer camps may be held on campus.
 Their participants arrive and leave throughout the summer and some of them might occupy the same dormitory building.

 What are the security arrangements in the dorm?

-The dormitory is locked, accessible only by key card, and each suite has its own lock and key.
-In spite of these arrangements there is always some potential for theft or other crime, so we advise students to not bring valuable items or large amounts of cash.
+The dormitory is locked, accessible only by key card.
+Each suite has its own lock and key.
+In spite of these arrangements there is always some potential for theft or other crime, so we advise students not to bring valuable items or large amounts of cash.

 Will the Ross counselors check that students eat good food, do laundry, clean their room, etc.?

 Ross counselors and students live in the same dormitory.
 Counselors certainly provide supervision, but students must be mature enough to choose what and when they eat, do their own laundry, keep themselves and their rooms clean, and get enough sleep.
 If someone is not mature enough to do these things, or distracts other students from their mathematical work, we arrange for that student to leave the program and return home.